EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   |HE     |Hello EmotiBit, used to establish communication  |

   </details>

+## Opening EmotiBit DataParser
+Follow the [steps on the Getting Started](./Getting_Started.md#Running-EmotiBit-software) page to run EmotiBit DataParser.

+## Using EmotiBit DataParser
+![][EmotiBit-DataParser]
+- **Understanding the DataParser**
+  - `Status Bar`
+    - It can either be `IDLE` or `PROCESSING`.
+The data parser is in the `PROCESSING` state when it is performing the conversion of a file.
+It is `IDLE` otherwise
+  - `Load file` button
+    - Click on the button to load a file to parse.
+  - `Activity monitor`
+    - This section displays data from the file which is being parsed.
+When `IDLE`, this section is blank.

+- **Parsing  the recorded data:**
+  - Click on the `Load file` button.
+A file browser opens up.
+Navigate to the `csv` file which you want to process and select that file.
+  - The parser will show the "percentage completed" as it parses the data.
+  - The parser will quite once the data has been processed.
+  - The parsed data files are created in the same directory as the original **raw** file

 ### EmotiBit data sampling rates
-The most up to date list of sampling rates for each data stream can be found in the `_info.json` file created with each recording session.
+The most up to date list of sampling rates for each data stream can be found in the `_info.json`.
-The sampling rates for all the sensors can he found [here](./Learn_more_about_emotibit.md#Sampling-rates).
+The sampling rates for all the sensors can alse be found [here](./Learn_more_about_emotibit.md#Sampling-rates).

 # Visualize Recorded Data